richardturnnidge/lunar_lander/README.md

 For each level completed, you receive a secret code for the next level.
 On the menu screen, press the keys in order, and keeping them pressed.

+Press 'P' to start, or your joystick button A.

+If a Wii Nunchuck is attached, it should be detected automatically.
+Tilt Left or Right to fire side jets, Z button for main thrusters.

 ![](./lunar1.JPG)
 ![](./lunar2.JPG)